visiblehandinc/policies/source/sections/auditing_policy.md

 * Improper alteration or destruction of ePHI;
 * Out of date software and/or software known to have vulnerabilities.

-This policy applies to all C3LX Platform systems, including BaaS, that store, transmit, or process ePHI.
+This policy applies to all VisibleHand Platform systems, including BaaS, that store, transmit, or process ePHI.

 ## Applicable Standards from the HITRUST Common Security Framework